Faculty Development Leave

 The University of Texas at Tyler

-The purpose of the Faculty Development Leave (FDL) is to provide UT Tyler faculty opportunities to enhance their research and scholarship portfolio, develop national and international collaborations, and reinvigorate their academic career in support of student success and strategic plan of the university.
-FDL may be granted as set out in the Texas Education Code (Section 51.101 et. seq.) upon approval by the President.
-FDL provides release time to tenured faculty members by providing a limited number of campus-wide awards through a peer-reviewed, competitive process.
-The overriding principle upon which proposals will be evaluated is the potential for achievement of a degree of excellence surpassing the normal responsibilities of a faculty member.
+The Faculty Development Leave (FDL) Program provides UT Tyler faculty members with opportunities to enhance their research and scholarship portfolio, develop national and international collaborations, and reinvigorate their academic career in support of student success and the strategic plan of the university.
+The FDL Program provides a limited number of awards through a peer-reviewed, competitive process administered by the Office of Research and Scholarship (ORS).

-FDL awardees must agree to continue employment with UT Tyler for at least one academic year upon return, or must return all salary and benefits provided by the university for the FDL.
+Faculty members who are awarded FDL must agree to continue employment with UT Tyler for at least one academic year upon return or must return all salary and benefits provided by the university for the FDL.